Last Friday morning I was in a bad mood.

 The dynamics of one of my close friendships have changed recently (which means I’m spending less time laughing with my friend and more time on my own).

-I also work by myself, which means being able to entertain myself and not takes things too seriously is important.
+I also work by myself, which means being able to entertain myself and not taking things too seriously is important.

 This ability alone has made a big difference in snapping myself out of bad moods.